eliranwong/MP3_ChineseUnionVersion_cantonese/README.md

 # Licensing - 100% FREE for Personal Use

-<a href="https://GospelChurch.uk">Gospel Church (UK)</a> provide these files for FREE.
+<a href="https://GospelChurch.uk">Gospel Church (UK)</a> provides these files for FREE.
 For NON-commercial purpose ONLY.

 You may also re-distribute this files to your local church communities for FREE.
 We only require you to give written credits to <a href="https://GospelChurch.uk">Gospel Church (UK)</a> when you re-distribute our files, so that users know the source of these files.